What the 2026 Budget Changes Mean for Property Prices, Investors, Buyers and Renters

 become less forgiving of bad streets

 The days of buyers blindly stretching for anything with a roof are likely to soften in some less established areas.
-But quality homes will still attract competition.
-And competition is expected to get a lot tougher.
+Quality homes will still attract competition, and competition is expected to get a lot tougher.

 Why?